ogghst/grownode/docs/workflow.md

 - Capacitive Water Level: gives you the value of a touch sensing device, here used to detect water level
 - BME280: gets the data from this temperature/humidity/pressure sensor
-- DS18B20: gets the temperature of multiple temperature sensors connected to SDA/SDL pin
+- DS18B20: gets the temperature of multiple temperature sensors connected to a GPIO

 #### Controllers: